nus-cs2030/1920-s2/contents/peerlearning/peerlearningtask.md

 For jshell testing, name your input file ending with a .jsh extension.
 On the other hand for input/output testing, name your input file ending with a .in extension.

-* for jshell testing (e.g. test1.jsh), There is no need to specify the java files to be opened.
+* for jshell testing (e.g. test1.jsh), There is no need to specify the java files to be opened. <br /> **Please run this command in bash or in your unix terminal**.

 ```shell script
 Main.hello("Mickey")